chiefabel7/azure-compute-docs/articles/virtual-machines/sizes/resize-vm.md

 ## Change the VM size

 > [!Note]
-> If a resize operation **fails**, the **VM model will still display the requested size**, but the **VM will continue running on its previous size** until the resize is successfully allocated.
-This behavior applies to both the Azure portal and all GET operations, as the displayed size always reflects the latest applied configuration, not the actual running size.
+> If a resize operation fails, the VM model will still display the requested size, but the VM will continue running on its previous size until the resize is successfully allocated.
+This behavior applies to both the Azure portal, and all GET operations, as the displayed size always reflects the latest applied configuration, not the actual running size.
 >

 ### [Portal](#tab/portal)